VBM logo

 Debt to Equity Ratio

-Debt to Equity Ratio SolvencyThe Debt to Equity Ratio is used for Measuring Solvency and researching the Capital Structure of a company.
+To determine and measure the solvency and capital structure of a company, the D/E Ratio is used.
 It indicates how much the company is leveraged (in debt) by comparing what is owed to what is owned.
 In other words it measures a company's ability to borrow and repay money.

 Divide Total Debt (= Total Liabilities) by Total Equity.
 Can be multiplied with 100 to get a percentage.